mr-bt/manager.README/README.md

 * If I do something that feels more like telling you how to do your job than setting the context, you’d be doing me a huge favour if you let me know ASAP.
 * I’m making mistakes, please let me know and hold me accountable!

+### How do I measure success of our team

+* Customer's quantitative and qualitative feedback about features we ship is positive e.g. NPS, active usage, etc.
+* We're strong contributors to the {company_X} objectives and key results.
+* Teams health is high.
+* Everyone well-being is high.

 ### Decision-making

 I expect you to make decisions all the time as autonomous as possible and be right often.
 I also expect you to ask for help or advice when you’re not sure or you could use a second opinion.
 You’re are not alone, I’m here for you.